shixm-cloud/ENVR5350/Lab2.md

 ### Problem 1.
 Zonal Mean, Time Mean Zonal Wind

 Finish the code below and compare the plots of zonally averaged, time mean zonal wind field for 1900 and 2100.
+You should plot the mean zonal wind in a latitude-height(pressure) coordinate.
 Answer the following questions:
-*
+* At what pressure level do you see the _tropospheric_ jet streams?